LedgerHQ/ragger/_sources/installation.rst.txt

-By default - to avoid wasting useless time and space - the ``ragger`` package comes with no :term"`backend`.
+By default - to avoid wasting useless time and space - the ``ragger`` package comes with no :term:`backend`.
 Specific backend can be installed with extras:
 ``ragger[speculos]``, ``ragger[ledgercomm]``, ``ragger[ledgerwallet]``.
 All backends can be installed with ``ragger[all_backends]``.